 This key question has three quality indicators associated with it.

 - 3.1.
 Staff have been recruited well. - 3.2.
-Staff have the right knowledge, competence and development to care for and support people. - 3.3.
+Staff have the right knowledge, competence and development to support people. - 3.3.
 Staffing arrangements are right and staff work well together.